kawa-sanmyaku/my-dotfiles/README.md

 # notes
 * *The hyprland.conf includes some window rules for programs like REAPER and MuLab, you can delete those if you want*

-* *There is no installation script for the dotfiles themselves since it's just two directories with 4 files total (for now), so just clone and copy / paste if you wish to use them*
+* *There is no installation script for the dotfiles themselves since it's just two directories with a small number of files (for now), so just clone and copy / paste if you wish to use them*

-* *nwg-menu, waybar, and wofi use the same .css file*
+* *waybar and wofi use style.css, while nwg-menu imports from it into its own css file*

 # chroot.sh
 I made because I'm lazy >.&lt; if my system ever breaks, I don't want to have to set everything up again